Zhang Baifa: Early life and career in construction

 Zhang was born in 1935 in Xianghe County, Hebei, Republic of China.
 In 1948, he moved with his father, a weaver, to Beijing.
 Owing to poverty, he was unable to attend school and worked as his father's assistant.

 With the founding of the People's Republic of China in 1949, Beijing regained its status as the capital of China, and the new Communist government initiated a large number of construction projects.
 In 1951, Zhang became an apprentice rebar worker at the age of 16.
 He and his friend, carpenter Li Ruihuan, worked together in the construction of the Great Hall of the People and solved a number of technical issues.
 After work, he took adult education courses at night, and eventually earned a correspondence education degree from the Renmin University of China.

-Zhang was named a "model worker" of Beijing in 1954, and joined the Communist Party of China in the same year.
+Zhang was named a "model worker" of Beijing in 1954, and joined the Chinese Communist Party in the same year.
 He was elected a delegate to the 4th National People's Congress, and the Beijing leader Deng Tuo called him a "people's hero".

 From 1958 to 1966, when Wan Li served as Vice Mayor of Beijing in charge of construction, Li Ruihuan and Zhang Baifa were his key assistants and described in Chinese media as the "Heng and Ha Generals" of Wan.
 However, Wan was purged when the Cultural Revolution erupted in 1966, and Zhang was also persecuted as his protégé.